Does Renters Insurance Cover Water Damage?

 Does Renters Insurance Cover Sewer Backup?

 If sewer backup happens in your apartment, you may be wondering if your renters insurance will cover damage to your personal property.
 Unless you’ve purchased sewer backup, septic backup and sump overflow coverage in addition to your standard renters policy, your renters insurance won’t cover your personal property should a sewer backup occur.
-And while your landlord’s insurance will cover damage to the apartment itself, it won’t help pay to replace your things if they’re damaged.

 Paying Your Renters Insurance Deductible